paulpacaud/paulpacaud.github.io/_portfolio-software/portfolio-2.md

 #### Front End

 The front end of Athena is crafted using Angular, employing a mix of TypeScript, HTML, and CSS to create a responsive and intuitive interface.
-For UI/UX design, our team utilizes Figma to ensure a visually appealing and user-friendly design.
+For UI/UX design, our team used Figma for user-friendly design.

 #### Back End

-For the back end, Athena operates on a Node.js server framework, specifically Express.js.
-This setup allows for a robust and scalable application infrastructure.
+For the back end, Athena operates on a Node.js server framework, with Express.js.
 Data management is handled by a SQL relational database.

 #### Continuous Integration and Deployment

-Our development cycle is streamlined with GitHub CI/CD pipelines, ensuring that code updates are automatically and reliably deployed to production with minimal downtime.
+We relied on GitHub CI/CD pipelines.
 Every Pull Request is peer-reviewed.

 #### On-Premise Infrastructure

-For on-premise solutions, Athena relies on Synology's robust and versatile storage solutions, ensuring data integrity and security.
+For on-premise solutions, Athena relies on Synology's storage solutions.
+We chose Synology for the sake of data integrity and security.
 This Network Attached Storage (NAS) is kept on-premise and stores our backups.

-#### Cloud Services

-Athena leverages cloud services like Power BI to handle analytics and data visualization, providing insightful metrics and driving data-driven decisions.

-Hosting is efficiently managed through OVH cloud.